 Saying Goodbye to the XR Era?

 As the GT takes the flagship helm and the one wheel XR is no longer sold is this goodbye for XR?
 Not yet.
 The XR still has a vibrant second hand market as well as a vast amount of aftermarket products still available.
 The XR platform is one that is sought after when converting or building a VESC wheel.
 The GT has some impressive specs but just know that the motor and battery technology are the same (GT just has more batteries).
+Non-Future Motion boards such as the Floatwheel ADV are also coming to the scene.

 The Onewheel XR dimensions are what riders know and have come to love this size for tricks.
 The GT is a slightly heavier board with thicker dimensions all around.
 You won’t see GT take over the stunt space any time soon.
 XR’s can be resuscitated with some fresh parts and can keep up with the best of them.
 Finding where to buy a used XR may be one of the most affordable ways to get into the sport and have a really solid ride.